Hints and TipsWhat You Don't Know Can Hurt You.

 Your tires could be the problem.
 Check to see that your tire pressures are the same and inspect your tires for any damage.
 If you feel vibrations through the steering wheel, a tire may be out of balance.

 WHY IS THE STEERING SUDDENLY HEAVY?

 If it takes more effort to turn the wheel, you may have lost your power steering belt or run out of power steering fluid.

-If you notice any of these warning signs, speak to your Chrysler, Jeep, Dodge service specialist immediately.
+If you notice any of these warning signs, speak to your Chrysler, Dodge, Jeep®, Ram and FIAT® service specialist immediately.

 HOW DO I LOOK AFTER MY STEERING?